Ninkurra: dNIN.KUR in Mari and Emar

 Antoine Cavigneaux and Manfred Krebernik suggest that in both Mariote and Emariote texts the theonym dNIN.KUR(.RA) should be read as Bēlet-mātim, and that it refers to Shalash, a goddess presumed to be Dagan's usual spouse.
 Lluís Feliu simply renders it as Ninkur or Ninkurra, but he also notes that a goddess named Ba’alta-mātim appears in texts from Mari in association with Emar, and might be one and the same as dNIN.KUR.
-He also concludes that she was a spouse of Dagan, and that she can be identified as Shalash based on presumed continuity of traditions pertaining to the latter.
+He also concludes that she was a spouse of Dagan, and that she can be identified as Shalash based on the presumed continuity of traditions pertaining to the latter.
 He points out that the use of dNIN.KUR to represent her might be related to the logogram dKUR being used to write the name of Dagan in the areas located around the middle of the Euphrates.
 Additionally, he considers it possible that dNIN.KUR was understood as a synonym of dNIN.HUR.SAG, also uses as a logographic writing of the name of Dagan's spouse.

+Grégoire Nicolet proposes that the entry Ninkur in a variant of the Weidner god list known exclusively from Ugarit might represent the deity from Emar, as opposed to any lower Mesopotamian namesake.
+He suggests that Ugaritic scribes might have added her to the list due to her importance in the traditions of a nearby area.